TheScienceElf/Video-to-Text/README.md

 **Note:** To run these programs, you will need Python 3 installed, alongside NumPy and OpenCV (for image I/O).

+Install these dependencies by running `pip install -r requirements.txt`.

 ## Displaying Images as Text

 The python script imageToTextColor.py will print an image file provided as an argument as text to the terminal.